Snuffy's Parents Get a Divorce: Background

-Sesame Street, which premiered in 1969, was the first children's television program to use a detailed and comprehensive educational curriculum, with specific educational goals, in its content.
+Sesame Street, which premiered in 1969, was the first children's television program to use a detailed, comprehensive curriculum with specific educational goals.
 The show's goals included both cognitive and affective objectives.
-Initially, the cognitive skills of its young viewers were stressed over affective skills, which were addressed indirectly because the producers, writers, and researchers believed that focusing on cognitive skills would increase children's self-esteem and feelings of competency.
-Eventually, after the show's first season, its critics forced its staff to address affective goals more overtly, which occurred after "extensive research and planning."
+Initially, the cognitive skills of its young viewers were prioritized over affective skills, which were addressed indirectly because the producers, writers, and researchers believed that focusing on cognitive skills would increase children's self-esteem and feelings of competency.
+Eventually, after the show's first season, its critics forced the staff to address affective goals more overtly, following "extensive research and planning".

 According to writer Michael Davis, Sesame Street's curriculum began addressing affective goals more overtly during the 1980s.
 For example, the producers addressed grief after the 1982 death of Will Lee, who had played Mr. Hooper since the show's premiere.
-Author David Borgenicht called the episode "poignant." and Davis called it "a landmark broadcast" and "a truly memorable episode, one of the show's best".
-For the 1988 and 1989 seasons, the topics of love, marriage, and childbirth were addressed when the show's staff created a storyline in which the characters Luis and Maria fall in love, marry, and have a child, Gabi.
-Extensive research was done before these episodes were written and produced, to ascertain their focus, and after they aired, to analyze the effect they had on viewers.
+(Note: For a description of this episode, see Borgenicht, p.
+42, and Davis, pp. 281–285.)
+Author David Borgenicht called the Mr. Hooper episode "poignant", and Davis called it "a landmark broadcast" and "a truly memorable episode, one of the show's best".
+For the 1988 and 1989 seasons, the show's staff addressed the themes of love, marriage, and childbirth by creating a storyline in which the characters Luis and Maria fall in love, marry, and have a child, Gabi.
+Extensive research was conducted before these episodes were written and produced to ascertain their focus, and after they aired to analyze their effect on viewers.
+(Note: See Truglio et al., pp. 74–76, for a more detailed discussion.
+Also see Davis, pp. 293–294, for a description of the wedding episode, written by Jeff Moss, and Borgenicht, pp. 80–81, for descriptions of the wedding and of Gabi's birth.)
 The show also addressed real-life disasters.
 For example, the producers addressed the September 11 terrorist attacks with an episode that aired in early 2002.
-They also produced a series of four episodes that aired after Hurricane Katrina in 2005.
+They also produced a four-episode series that aired after Hurricane Katrina in 2005.